-This is the relevant quantity when assessing mitigations that, while not ending the disaster, shorten its remaining expected duration.
+This is the relevant quantity when assessing mitigations that, although not ending the disaster, shorten its remaining expected duration.

-2.5 Asset Pricing
+2.5.
+Asset Pricing

-We interpret "the market portfolio" within the model as a claim to the economy's output.6 Output is the net new resources per unit time, which is implicitly defined by two endogenous quantities: the change in the cumulative wealth plus consumption, or dq + Cdt.
+We interpret "the market portfolio" within the model as a claim to the economy's output.8 Output is the net new resources per unit time, which is implicitly defined by two endogenous quantities: the change in the cumulative wealth plus consumption, or dq + Cdt.
 Denote the price of the output claim as P = P(s,q).
 By the fundamental theorem of asset pricing, the instantaneous expected excess return to holding this claim is equal to minus the covariance of its returns with the pricing kernel.
-Under stochastic differential utility,
+Under stochastic differential utility, and with the value function solution above, the pricing kernel in our economy is given by